Estimation of periodically correlated random fields that are isotropic on a sphere: Introduction

 The classical approach to the problems of interpolation, extrapolation and filtering of stochastic processes and random fields is based on the assumption that the spectral densities of processes and fields are known.
 In practice, however, complete information about the spectral density is impossible in most cases.
 To overcome this complication one finds parametric or nonparametric estimates of the unknown spectral densities or select these densities by other reasoning.
 Then applies the classical estimation method provided that the estimated or selected density is the true one.
-This procedure can result in a significant increasing of the value of error as Vastola and Poor (1983) have demonstrated with the help of some examples.
+This procedure can result in a significant increasing of the value of error as Vastola and Poor \cite{Vastola} have demonstrated with the help of some examples.
 This is a reason to search estimates which are optimal for all densities from a certain class of admissible spectral densities.
 These estimates are called minimax since they minimize the maximal value of the error of estimates.
-A survey of results in minimax (robust) methods of data processing can be found in the paper by Kassam and Poor (1985).
-The paper by Grenander (1957) should be marked as the first one where the minimax approach to extrapolation problem for stationary processes was developed.
-For more details see, for example, books by Moklyachuk (2008), Moklyachuk and Masyutka (2012), Golichenko and Moklyachuk (2014).
-In papers by Dubovets'ka, Masyutka and Moklyachuk (2012), Dubovets'ka and Moklyachuk (2013)-(2014), the minimax-robust estimation problems (extrapolation, interpolation and filtering) are investigated for the linear functionals which depend on unknown values of periodically correlated stochastic processes.
-Methods of solution the minimax-robust estimation problems for time-homogeneous isotropic random fields on a sphere were developed by Moklyachuk (1994-1996).
-In papers by Dubovets'ka, Masyutka and Moklyachuk (2014-2015) results of investigation of minimax-robust estimation problems for periodically correlated isotropic random fields are described.
+A survey of results in minimax (robust) methods of data processing can be found in the paper \cite{Kassam}.
+The paper by Grenander \cite{Grenander} should be marked as the first one where the minimax approach to extrapolation problem for stationary processes was developed.
+For more details see, for example, books \cite{Moklyachuk:2008}, \cite{Moklyachuk:2012}, \cite{Golichenko}.
+In papers \cite{Dubovetska12}, \cite{Dubovetska13}, \cite{Dubovetska14_1}, \cite{Dubovetska14_2} the minimax-robust estimation problems (extrapolation, interpolation and filtering) are investigated for the linear functionals which depend on unknown values of periodically correlated stochastic processes.
+Methods of solution the minimax-robust estimation problems for time-homogeneous isotropic random fields on a sphere were developed in \cite{Moklyachuk:1994}, \cite{Moklyachuk:1995}, \cite{Moklyachuk:1996}.
+In papers \cite{Dubovetska14_M}, \cite{Dubovetska15_1}, \cite{Dubovetska15_2} results of investigation of minimax-robust estimation problems for periodically correlated isotropic random fields are described.

 In this article we deal with the problem of optimal linear estimation of the functional